supertypeai/sectors-kb/recipe/quick_start_in_python/02_company_revenue_by_subsector_analysis.md

 df = pd.DataFrame(data, columns=['symbol','company_name','year','revenue','earnings'])
 ```

 We now have access to both revenue and earnings data through a single API provided by Sectors!
-Sectors simplifies the process of retrieving each company's financial report.
+Sectors simplify the process of retrieving each company's financial report.
 To explore the breadth of available data, you can interact with the API directly.

 ## Data Visualization

-Since we already gathered the revenue and earnings data from each company, now lets try to visualize and compare the revenue and earnings data from each company
+Since we already gathered the revenue and earnings data from each company, now let’s try to visualize and compare the revenue and earnings data from each company

 ### Revenue Comparison

-Lets take a look at a single company revenue first and try to visualize it.
+Let’s take a look at a single company revenue first and try to visualize it.

 ```python
 df_filtered = df[(df['symbol'] == 'ITIC.JK')]